How To Become A 10x Developer: Step-By-Step Guide

 The term "10x Developer" has been a buzzword in the software development industry ever since the early 2000’s.

-In a 1968 study by Sackman, Erikson, and Grant for the Advanced Research Projects Agency, they found that the most productive developers in their tests had an output of almost 10x more than average.
+In a 1968 study by Sackman, Erikson, and Grant for the Advanced Research Projects Agency, they found that the most productive developers in their tests had an output of almost 10x more than the average dev.
+Hence where the name comes from.
+(Although the definition has changed slightly since then).

 But first, let’s clear something up…